jakinluk/alice-agi/README.md

 ## Interaction

-Alice AGI is available at `http://localhost:8080`.
+My AGI is available at `http://localhost:8080`.
 The main endpoint is `/api/agi/chat`, which is compatible with OpenAI's chat completions API.
 Personally I use:

 - [Alice App](https://heyalice.app/) for macOS / Windows
 - Siri Shortcuts for iOS (iPhone and Apple Watch)